 To attain either liberation or enlightenment, we need to cognize correctly and decisively the deepest truth of all phenomena as the voidness of the existence of self-establishing natures that establish the existence of conventional objects.
 This means that we need to understand superficial truth correctly and decisively.
 We must apprehend that the superficial essential natures of conventional objects can only be accounted for by dependent arising.
 In other words, they can only be accounted for in relation to mental labeling and designation alone, without the existence of self-establishing natures establishing their existence.
 This is the case despite the fact that conventional objects appear, like illusions, to be established by self-establishing natures.

-In correctly and decisively identifying the two truths, then, we avoid the two extremes of annihilationism and eternalism (rtag-lta), by neither over-refuting nor under-refuting the object to be refuted in superficial truth when we correctly and decisively cognize deepest truth.
+In correctly and decisively identifying the two truths, then, we avoid the two extremes of annihilationism (nihilism) and absolutism (rtag-lta), by neither over-refuting nor under-refuting the object to be refuted in superficial truth when we correctly and decisively cognize deepest truth.
 We neither annihilate the conventional existence of superficial objects, nor leave as still true the manner in which their existence appears to be established.

 When we have attained a true stopping of both the doctrinally based and automatically arising unawareness that interpolates the actual existence of self-establishing natures, we attain liberation.
 When, due to further familiarity with this correct view and a further build-up of positive force (bsod-nams, Skt. punya; merit) dedicated to enlightenment, our mental activity stops giving rise to an appearance of self-establishing natures, we attain enlightenment.